 Tomorrow fight fans at Korakuen Hall will see Japanese female Minimumweight champion Chie Higano (8-8-1, 2) [日向野知恵] looking to defend her title.
 In the opposite corner to the champion is touted former amateur stand out Mizuki Chimoto (1-0, 1) [千本瑞規], who looks to leave her stamp on the sport very early in her career.

-Today the two women took part in their weight in, and both fighters made weight for the contest.
+Today the two ladies took part in their weigh in and both, thankfully made weight for the bout at 105lbs.